Mental Health and Technology

 Harming Self-Regulation - Negative Effects of Technology on Mental Health

 Unfortunately, there are negatives that come with increased technology use, and it can be revealed as a form of self-regulation problems and mental illness development.

-A recent longitudinal Duke study shows that adolescents who spend more time on their electronic devices experience more conduct problems, such as difficulty paying attention and increased fighting and lying.
+Adolescents who spend more time on their electronic devices experience more conduct problems, such as difficulty paying attention and increased fighting and lying.
 And, that’s not to mention the raising rates of internet addiction.
-The Associated Press found that people spend nearly 11 hours per day engaging with electronic media.
+Nielsen found that Americans spend nearly half a day engaging with electronic media.
 These numbers continue to rise with the rampant usage of smartphones.